egnyte/egnyte-js-sdk/src/docs/api.md

 API.link.removeLink | `link_ID` | Destroys the link of given id
 API.link.listLink | `link_ID` | Resolves to link description object
-API.link.listLinks | `filters` | Resolves to a list of links, narrows the list down by filters given
+API.link.listLinks | `filters` | Resolves to a list of links, narrows the list down by filters given API.link.findOne | `filters` | Resolves to a link description object of a link that matches the filters. (the result of `listLink` called on first of the ids returned by `listLinks`)

 ### Creating a link